allmonday/composition-oriented-development-pattern/readme.md

 [chinese](./readme-cn.md)

-When building an API for relational data, we are faced with layers of nested data and ever-changing business requirements.
+When building APIs for relational data, we are always faced with layers of nested data and ever-changing business requirements.

 Is there a solution that combines flexibility, performance, and maintainability?

-It should be able to support the following features:
+This solution should support the following features:

-- Support asynchronous
+- asynchronous
-- Supports the definition of multi-layer data structures and can easily expand related data
+- The definition of multi-layer data structures and can easily expand related data
-- global parameters, local parameters
+- global context, scoped context
-- Provides the ability for each layer resolve to have a hook to operate the data after completing the descendant data.
+- The ability for each layer to have a hook to operate the data after the descendant data are resolved
 - Pick the required fields
-- Avoid performance issues related to N+1 queries
+- Avoid N+1 queries
-- debug Friendly error reminder, convenient for debugging
+- Convenient for debugging

-This repo will implement such a combination-oriented API development pattern through a series of examples, through pydantic2-resolve and some conventions.
+This repo will implement such a solution through a series of examples, with pydantic2-resolve and some conventions.

 - https://github.com/allmonday/pydantic-resolve
 - https://github.com/allmonday/pydantic2-resolve